A prototype for a redesigned Ford Focus Sedan has been spotted again. It follows recent sightings of the new Focus' hatchback and wagon body styles.

-Ford originally planned to source the new Focus from a plant to be built in Mexico, but given the declining sales for passenger vehicles the automaker’s top brass decided to forgo the Mexican plant and instead use some capacity at a Chinese plant also scheduled to build the new Focus.
+Ford originally planned to source the new Focus from a plant to be constructed in Mexico, but given the declining sales for passenger vehicles the automaker’s top brass decided to forgo the Mexican plant and instead use spare capacity at a Chinese plant also scheduled to build the new Focus.

 From modifications seen on early test mules, we know the new Focus will be slightly longer and wider than the current model.
 This should lead to more space in the cabin.